Recent Forum Topics

 Say goodbye to the keyboard, and enjoy the immersion!
 Cheers!

-*Push-To-Talk mode disabled by default.
+*The optional Push-To-Talk mode is disabled by default.
 Say, "Turn On Push To Talk Mode" to enable

-**Follow Instructions inside profile to set Push-To-Talk buttons to match BMS UHF/VHF keys
+**Follow Instructions inside profile to set Push-To-Talk buttons to keys or joystick buttons if desired

 Download: (Click Here)